featurevisor/featurevisor/docs/use-cases/testing-in-production.md

         - "device-id-5"
 ```

 We turned our original condition in the segment to an `or` condition, and added the `deviceId` condition to it.
-This way, whenever any of the conditions match, we will consider the user as a QA team member.
+This way, whenever any of the conditions match, we will consider the user (either logged in or not) as a QA team member.

 ## Gradual rollout

+Once the QA team has verified that the feature works as expected:

+- the `qa` segment can be removed from the feature's rule, and
-Once the QA team has verified that the feature works as expected, we can begin rolling it out to a small percentage of our users in the runtime.
+- we can begin rolling it out to a small percentage of our real users in production.

 ```yml
 # features/wishlist.yml